patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 - Expansion shorthand functions are provided by `getExpansionDerivedState`.
 - Expansion is never managed server-side.
 - Expansion-related component props are provided by `useExpansionPropHelpers`.
 - Expansion inputs are rendered by the table's `Td` PatternFly component and expanded content is managed at the consumer level by conditionally rendering a second row with full colSpan inside a PatternFly `Tbody` component.
-The `numRenderedColumns` value returned by `useTableControlProps` can be used for the correct colSpan here.
+The `numRenderedColumns` value returned by `useTablePropHelpers` can be used for the correct colSpan here.

 ### Active Item